 Phonics and Reading at St Joseph’s Catholic Primary School

-At St Joseph’s the children in Foundation Stage and Key Stage 1 take part in a 20 minute phonics session each day.
-Our daily phonics lessons follow the guidance set out in the Letters and Sounds phonics resource, which was published by the Department for Education and Skills in 2007.
-It aims to build children's speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge.
+At St Joseph’s the children in Foundation Stage and Key Stage 1 take part in a daily structured phonics session each day.
+Our daily phonics lessons follows the Read Write ic scheme.
+It successfully build children's speaking and listening skills and effectively teaches children through a systematic scheme to learn to read and phonetically decode words

 Reading in Key Stage One